2ndmk2/lightcurve_analysis_handson/README.md

 ### 2.1 List of requisite modules
 #### 2.1.1 lightkurve (https://docs.lightkurve.org/quickstart.html)
 "conda install" may give you old version (v1), so you had better install it using pip.
-It will also automatically install astropy, which is used in Tutorial 4 once
+It will also automatically install astropy, which is used in Tutorial 4 just once.
 #### 2.1.2 batman (https://lweb.cfa.harvard.edu/~lkreidberg/batman/)
 if you have problem w/ gcc, you may had better downgrade Xcode to 11.5 from 12.X.
 #### 2.1.3 lmfit (https://lmfit.github.io/lmfit-py/)